-Wade, a Republican, was the representative for Ohio's 19th congressional district from 1859 to 1861.
+Wade was the representative for Ohio’s 19th congressional district and was a Republican.
+He served from 1859 to 1861.

 From Dec 1853 to Mar 1861, Wade missed 332 of 2,317 roll call votes, which is 14.3%.
 This is better than the median of 24.1% among the lifetime records of representatives serving in Mar 1861.
 The chart below reports missed votes over time.

 |Dec 1853-Mar 1854||114||15||13.2%||21st|

 |Dec 1856-Mar 1857||231||13||5.6%||21st|

 The information on this page is originally sourced from a variety of materials, including: